 How to maximize your Alaska Airlines companion fare

 Among the most popular benefits of the Alaska Airlines Visa Signature® card is the annual companion fare.
-This is a discounted fare of $121 ($99 plus taxes and fees from $22) that can be used on just about any Alaska Airlines itinerary.
-Cardholders also enjoy a free checked bag for themselves and up to six other passengers (so a total of seven) in their reservation, triple miles on Alaska purchases, and a mile for every dollar spent on every day purchases, and as of June 1, 2016, the credit card no longer has foreign transaction fees.
+This is a discounted fare from $121 ($99 plus taxes and fees from $22) that can be used on just about any Alaska Airlines or Virgin America itinerary.
+Cardholders also enjoy a free checked bag for themselves and up to six other passengers (so a total of seven) in their reservation, triple miles on Alaska purchases, and one mile for every dollar spent on everyday purchases.

 There are many ways to maximize the value of the companion fare and potentially save hundreds of dollars on air travel each year.

 Because the companion fare has a flat price, you can use it to travel anywhere Alaska flies, including Hawaii and Costa Rica.
 The primary traveler must pay the prevailing fare, but the companion still pays just $99 plus taxes and fees.

 You don’t need to worry about “eligible” fare classes or limited inventory.
 As long as there are still two seats for sale in the economy cabin your companion fare is good to go!
 Best of all, both travelers will still earn miles with Alaska Airlines and are eligible for complimentary elite upgrades.

 Don’t worry if you aren’t traveling round-trip or are planning a stop-over.
 One-way and round-trip itineraries with one stop-over can also be booked using the companion fare as long as every flight is operated by Alaska Airlines, Virgin America or Horizon Air.
 If you need to connect on a partner airline and still want to use your companion fare discount, then you’ll need to break your itinerary into separate reservations.